 Located in the north of Tehran, Niavaran Palace was built on the late 18th century, but the Qajar kings for their summer residence, before becoming the residence of the imperial family of the last king of Iran, Mohammad Reza Shah.
 The Niavaran mansion is a European style building, surrounded by a pleasant garden and old trees.
 Inside the other pavilions are nowadays several museums, as well as a valuable private library containing more than 23000 books mostly in Persian and French.

 The city capital has many treasures to share inside its museums.
 Whether you're into history or modern arts, there is a museum for you in Tehran.
 Among the most famous is the Treasury of National Jewels, which hold an invaluable collection of gemstones: crowns, thrones, jewels, and other adornments of the Safavid, Qajar and Pahlavi kings and queens recall the greatness these empires.
 Don't miss the stunning "Peacock Throne", as well as the largest uncut diamond in the world, of 182 carats.
-To discover in depth the great history of Persia, visit the National Museum of Iran.
-This historical building possesses a precious collection of archeological findings, as well as the most precious Islamic arts from calligraphy to carpets.
+To discover the great history of Persia in depth, visit the National Museum of Iran.
+This historical building possesses a precious collection of archaeological findings, as well as the most precious Islamic arts from calligraphy to carpets.
 If you're looking for something modern, the Museum of Contemporary Arts has an impressive collection of more than 3000 pieces of art, from Iranian and Europeans artists such as Picasso, Matisse, Van Gogh, etc.

 It is impossible to miss it: Borj-e Milad is visible from almost every part of the city, as it is the tallest structure of Tehran, and also, the sixth-tallest tower in the world.
-Inaugurated in 2009, the modern and elegant tower is a large complex with a five-star hotel, a restaurant, and a convention center.
+Inaugurated in 2009, the modern and elegant tower is a large complex with a five-star hotel, a restaurant, and a convention centre.
 Its main attraction for visitors is the 360° view offered at his top: a breathtaking panorama with snow-capped mountains at the horizons, which makes you realize the hugeness of this megacity.

-Most stunning at night with its changing lighting colors, the Tabiat (“nature” in Persian) Bridge, is one of the most beautiful modern structure of the capital.
+Most stunning at night with its changing lighting colours, the Tabiat (“nature” in Persian) Bridge, is one of the most beautiful modern structure of the capital.
 Constructed in 2010, this stunning architectural creation has won several awards and is the largest pedestrian overpass in Tehran.
 Crossing the always crowded Modarress highway, it connects two public parks, Taleghani Park and Abo-Atash Park.
 On 270 meters, visitors can walk on two platforms and appreciate a unique view over the mountains on one side, and the city of the other side.
 It's a pleasant place to simply chill out among the Tehranis who come here to spend time together and have picnics.